 Complete class schedules are also available on the website, as well as information on private classes, stand-alone CPR classes, and renewal of expiring certificates.

-What you need to know about Red Deer First Aid
+What you need to know about First Aid Certification in Red Deer

 Red Deer First Aid offers an assortment of training courses and programs at the lowest rates.
 Training course rates are inclusive of taxes, certificates, and St Mark James registration fees.
 All expenses incurred at itemized clearly, with “no invisible expenses”.
 All manuals and equipment used during the entirety of the training are included in the training course rates.
 You are assured your money’s worth with Red Deer First Aid.